SBS-Public/sbs-assessment-1/README.md

 Finally, create a method that will allow us to delete the pastebin.

 Note: The API Key will have been sent out via email.
+Note: Newtonsoft is included in the nuget packages for convenience, but it is optional and you may use any other library of your choosing